130 Historic Black Women Guitarists and Bassists You Need To Know

-This year we furthered our research to name 100 black women guitarists because we believe in constantly celebrating Black and Afro-identifying communities around the world—a statement meant to prove the disparity between the history we’re told and the history that exists.
+This year we furthered our research to name 130 Black women guitarists because we believe in constantly celebrating Black and Afro-identifying communities around the world—a statement meant to prove the disparity between the history we’re told and the history that exists.

-Last February, we published “50 Historic Black Women Guitarists and Bassists You Needs to Know” to showcase the influences that black, indigenous, and Afro-identifying women musicians have had on music history.
-For 2020, we updated the list to 100 black women guitarists, because we should constantly be celebrating the innovation, resilience, and talent of black music communities.
+In February 2019, we published “50 Historic Black Women Guitarists and Bassists You Needs to Know” to showcase the influences that Black and Afro-identifying women musicians have had on music history.
+Since then, we’ve been consistently updating this list because we should constantly be celebrating the innovation, resilience, and talent of Black music communities.

-For this particular list, we choose to focus on black women guitarists and bassists from prior to 1999.
-We did this specifically to showcase the legends—many of whom unfortunately have been overlooked, dismissed, or forgotten—that should be recognized as pillars of music history.
+For this particular list, we choose to focus on Black women guitarists and bassists whose careers started prior to 1999 to specifically showcase the legends—many of whom have unfortunately been overlooked, dismissed, or forgotten—who should be recognized as pillars of music history.

 This list is not to be brushed off as just another list.
 Rather, it should be treated as a step taken towards exposing the truth.
-It’s for all of us who aren’t able to count the names of black women guitarists on one hand.
-It’s for the young black girls aspiring to be musicians but seldom see a history that represents them.
-It’s to learn about our past and evolve into our future— and without black history, we cannot accurately do so.
+It’s for all of us who can’t count the names of Black women guitarists on one hand.
+It’s for the young Black girls aspiring to be musicians but seldom see a history that represents them.
+It’s to learn about our past and evolve into our future—and without Black history, we cannot accurately do so.

-Below are 100 women, some of which you’ve heard about countless times, such as Sister Rosetta Tharpe, Elizabeth Cotten, and Barbara Lynn.
-Others were found in liner notes, vintage photos without names, and obscure websites deep within the world wide web.
-With your help, we hope that this list can continue to grow.
+Below are 100 women—some of which you’ve heard about countless times, such as Sister Rosetta Tharpe, Elizabeth Cotten, and Barbara Lynn.
+Others were found in liner notes, vintage photos without names, and obscure websites deep within the internet.
+With your help, we hope this list can continue to grow.
 If you have names, videos, or pictures, please leave them in the comments below.
-And if you feel so inclined, please share this article and help distribute the names and lives of these incredible women!
+And if you feel so inclined, please share this article and help distribute the names and lives of these incredible women.

 1. Sister Rosetta Tharpe